mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_varargs.md

 #### mulle_vararg_list

-In MulleObjC the type is `mulle_vararg_list`.
+In mulle-objc the type is `mulle_vararg_list`.
 And if it is used as a parameter its called "mulleVarargList:" by convention. `va_list` which is still a possibility type due to C code (e.g. `NSLog`), is called  `varargList:` instead for discrimination.